DFun-programming/Dot-Blog/readme.md

 # Blog Application

-This is a web application built using Vite for React.
+This is a Responsive web application built using Vite for React.
 It serves as a platform for users to create, view, and interact with blog posts.
 Users can sign up, log in, create posts, comment on posts, like comments, and perform various other actions related to managing their profile and interacting with content.

 ## Features